 I am continually updating my professional development within the industry, fully insured and have local affiliations with other healthcare professionals all of which is the aim to provide you with a unique and personalised service.

-Pilates Exercise is a mind body technique which teaches you and emphasises all movement to commence from your centre core stability.
-Utilising the body’s own strength, muscle flexibility, co-ordination and by bringing and creating a focused mind and body awareness throughout the exercises.
+Pilates is a mind body technique which teaches and emphasises all movement to commence from your centre core stability.
+It utilises the body’s own strength, muscle flexibility, co-ordination and by creating a focused mind and body awareness throughout the exercises.

 A programme of exercises can be tailored specifically to an individual's requirements.
 Emphasis is on the quality of the movement and not the number of repetitions.

 As a regular exercise it can have many benefits that include; alleviation of aches and pains particularly non-specific low back pain, an improved posture awareness, improved muscle tone and strength, strengthening of the pelvic floor and endurance muscles within the core, improved balance, both joint mobility and stability, supporting and enhancing the immune system, helping the digestive system, increased bone density, helping menopausal symptoms, relaxation and also great benefit for respiratory assistance with much focus around using the breath.